 You can take care of this problem in three easy steps:

-- Integrate the service by connecting to it and doing the initial pre-requisition calls.
+- Integrating BLE by connecting to it and doing the initial pre-requisition calls.

 - Subscribe to the service to get the necessary information in real time

 - Process the data and show it to the user